-What's Happening In Venezuela?
-The Trump Administration Is In A New Showdown
+Here's Why The Trump Administration Is In A Standoff With Venezuela's Government

 While there has been more than enough going on in the United States to keep up with, there's been plenty more drama unfolding around the world.
 One country in particular has captured everyone's attention —including President Donald Trump's — as some major political upheaval is shaking out in South America.
 So if you haven't caught up on the latest dramatic twists abroad, here's what's happening in Venezuela, because it's causing some international diplomatic showdowns right now.